DataDog/hiring-engineers/answers.md

     config.version = "0.1"
     patch_all()

-To the top of our python file.
 This is what it should look like:

     from  ddtrace  import  config, patch_all